 Is goat's milk healthier or easier to digest than cow's milk?

 There is no scientific evidence that goat's milk is "healthier" than cow's milk, but it is often easier to digest for people who have trouble with cow's milk products.
 The fat globules in goat's milk are smaller than those in cow's milk, and there is some evidence that this property makes it easier to digest.
 Goat's milk and cow's milk have roughly the same amount of fat and protein.

 Do you offer internships or host apprentices?

-For the first time in 2017, we plan to hire one intern.
-The internship will run between the months of April and December.
-For more information abut the internship or to apply, visit the contact/internship page.
+We currently hire one intern each season.
+The internship runs between April and December.
+For more information about the internship or to apply, visit the contact/internship page.

 Do you offer stud service?